Divorces Involving a Business in Indiana

 At Trapp Law, LLC in Indianapolis, IN, we are experienced in handling divorce cases involving business ownership.
 We understand the sensitive nature of divorce and are committed to protecting your best interests.
-We know what is at stake in a divorce and will take every possible measure to avoid a contentious future with your ex-spouse.
+Our Indianapolis divorce lawyers know what is at stake in a divorce and will take every possible measure to avoid a contentious future with your ex-spouse.
 Call to schedule a free initial consultation if you are a business owner facing divorce.

-Is Your Business Subject to Division in a Divorce?
+Is My Business Subject to Division in a Divorce?

 In most cases, a business will be considered marital property and subject to property division in a divorce.
 This is true whether you acquired your business before or after your marriage.

 Indiana is an all property, equitable distribution state.
 This means that all property owned or acquired by either spouse before or during the marriage, or assets acquired by the joint efforts of both spouses, are considered marital property and subject to division.
 One of the few exceptions is when a business is excluded from division under the terms of a proper prenuptial agreement.

 Can a Prenuptial Agreement Protect My Business?

 Ideally, the business owner and fiancé will have thoroughly addressed issues of ownership and control of the business in a prenuptial agreement before they married.
 If this is the case, there may be no room for dispute in a divorce.